Azure-Samples/ms-identity-docs-code-python/src/cli-access-protected-api/README.md

 ## About the code

-The python application will use the provided credentials, retrieve a token scoped specifically for the Microsoft Graph API, and will use that token to access it's own application registration information.
+This Python application uses a client secret as its credentials to retrieve an access token that's scoped specifically for the Microsoft Graph API, and then uses that token to access its own application registration information.

 ## Reporting problems